munificent/craftinginterpreters/book/resolving-and-binding.md

 >
 > <cite>Thor Heyerdahl</cite>

-Way back when we [added variables and block scope][statements] to Lox, we got the scoping rules right then.
-But when we [later added functions][functions] and, in particular, closures, we inadvertantly poked a hole in our formerly watertight lexical scoping implementation.
-In practice, most programs are unlikely to stumble into this hole, but as language implementers, we take a sacred vow to care about correctness even in the most obscure dark corners of the semantics.
+Way back when we [added variables and block scope][statements] to Lox, we had the scoping rules right.
+But when we [later added closures][functions], we inadvertantly poked a hole in our formerly watertight lexical scope implementation.
+Most real programs are unlikely to slip through this hole, but as language implementers, we take a sacred vow to care about correctness even in the darkest corners of the semantics.

 [statements]: statements-and-state.html
 [functions]: functions.html

-So we will spend this entire chapter plumbing the depths of that hole, and then carefully, thoroughly, patching it up.
+We will spend this entire chapter plumbing the depths of that hole, and then carefully patching it up.
 In the process, we will gain a more rigorous understanding of lexical scoping as used by Lox and other languages in the C tradition.
-We'll also get a chance to learn about *static analysis* -- a useful technique for writing tools that extract meaning from the user's source code.
+We'll also get a chance to learn about *semantic analysis* -- a useful technique for extracting meaning from the user's source code without running it.

 ## Static Scope

-When we introduced variables, we talked about how Lox, like most modern languages, uses *lexical* scoping.
-This means that when you're sitting there looking at a variable usage, you (and an implementation) can figure out which declaration that variable refers to just be reading the text of the program.
-For
+When we introduced variables, we talked about how Lox -- like most modern languages -- uses *lexical* scoping.
+This means that you can figure out which declaration an variable name refers to just be reading the text of the program.
-example:
+For example:

 ```lox
 var a = "outer";